szigszdavid/react-test/README.md

 # Requirements for the React test

 - Try to reproduce the given design.
 It does not have to be perfect, the design itself has minor mistakes too.
+If you spot any, feel free to make note of them (this is not required).

 - Use React as a frontend system.